unibo-dtm-se-2324-gymapp/gymapp/sections/02-requirements/index.md

     <li>The syn occurs in the background without effecting the overal performance of the application. </li>
 </ul>

-<h5>6.Customization</h5>
-Requirement: The application is thought for being as much adaptable as possible to the users' desires and needs with neither limits concerning the number of exercises they can do during a session nor concerning the reps or the series.

 <h3>Implementation requirements</h3>
-<h5>1.Programming Language & Frameworks</h5>
+<h4>1.Programming Language & Frameworks</h4>
-REQUIREMENTS: The application should be developed using a modern framework compatible with mobile and desktop environments.
+<p>REQUIREMENTS: The application should be developed using a modern framework compatible with mobile and desktop environments.</p>
 <h7>Acceptance Criteria:</h7>

 <ul>